A Nightmare on Elm Street (1984)

 The border of dream and reality began to thin out, Nancy had no choice but to prepare herself to do the nearly impossible; to fight Freddy in her own terms and end it all.

-The film was also a stepping stone to many casts who would later appear in a long line of stardom (yes, Johnny Depp, I meant you), but in the end, it’s all about Robert Englund’s performance as Freddy, a then experimental bogeyman, now a star of his own kind with his face plastered into almost anything you can get your hands on (toys, trading cards, T-Shirts, he even had his own track record(!))
+The film was also a stepping stone to many casts who would later appear in a long line of stardom (yes, Johnny Depp, I meant you), but in the end, it’s all about Robert Englund’s performance as Freddy, a then experimental bogeyman, now a star of his own kind with his face plastered into almost anything you can get your hands on. (toys, trading cards, T-Shirts, he even had his own music record(!))
 It was this kind of franchising that turned Freddy into a sellout and his films mushes into piles and piles of special effects with very little story to back it up.
-As sad as it is for this reviewer and slasher fan, I’ll be a hypocrite to say his latter films were not that enjoyable; I still had fun, the mindless violence and the “colorful” dreams is pure entertainment, but none of them brought the real and proper kind of scares this film had offered.
-(Well, none except New Nightmare)
+As sad as it is for this reviewer and slasher fan, I’ll be a hypocrite to say his latter films were not enjoyable; I still have fun, the mindless violence and the “colorful” dreams is pure entertainment, but none of them brought the real proper kind of scares this film has offered.
+(Well, none except New Nightmare!)

-Released in what many considered as the last year of the 80s slasher's Golden Age, A Nightmare of Elm Street not only introduced a franchise and villain that everyone will remember, but it also reminded us the fact that a little imagination is sometimes enough to pull a somewhat dying idea back from the dead.
+Released in what many considered as the beginning of the last years of the 80s slasher's Golden Age, A Nightmare of Elm Street not only introduced a franchise and villain that everyone will remember, but it also reminded us the fact that a little imagination is sometimes enough to pull off a somewhat dying idea back from the dead.
 And while it won't be until 1996 when director Wes Craven save the slasher sub-genre from dying with Scream, this 80s classic of his had done plenty of good for the horror genre.

 1 male hanged with bed sheets

 1 male pulled into a bottomless pit and liquefied into a geyser of blood

 1 female burned while being strangled by a killer set ablaze